Benoît Costil: International career

 Costil was a France U-21 international having participated in the 2008 Toulon Tournament.

 On 6 November 2014, Costil was called up to France manager Didier Deschamps' 23-man squad for friendly matches against Albania and Sweden.

 On 12 May 2016, Costil was called up to France manager Didier Deschamps' 23-man squad for UEFA Euro 2016 as the third goalkeeper behind captain Hugo Lloris and Steve Mandanda.
 His team won the silver medal in the competition, after losing to Portugal 0–1 in final game, but he did not appear in the tournament.

 He made his debut on 15 November against Ivory Coast, playing the whole game, also captaining his side in a 0–0 home draw.
 He kept the first clean sheet.

 On 17 May 2018, he was included in a preliminary 35-man French squad for the 2018 FIFA World Cup in Russia alongside Anthony Martial, but did not make the final 23.

-In September 2018, after Steve Mandanda injury, Deschamps called Costil to national team matches against Germany and Netherlands in UEFA Nations League.
+In September 2018, after Steve Mandanda got injured, Deschamps called Costil up to the national team for matches against Germany and the Netherlands in the UEFA Nations League.

 In October 2021, he became UEFA Nations League champion with the national team.